stefanroman22/stefanroman22/README.md

 ## 🌟 About Me

 Hi!
-I'm **[Your Name]**, a Computing Science student at **Radboud University**, with an expected graduation date of **June 2025**.
+I'm **Stefan Roman**, a Computing Science student at **Radboud University**, with an expected graduation date of **June 2025**.
 I'm passionate about technology, software development, and creating meaningful projects that combine logic and creativity.

 ![Coding](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)